mathworks/toolboxdesign/MEX.md

 - **CI/CD Pipelines**: Continuous Integration and Continuous Deployment tools like GitHub Actions or GitLab CI/CD ensure your code is tested and deployed automatically.

 ## Organizing single source MEX functions
-Suppose you have several C++ MEX source files, each implementing its own MEX gateway and not depending on an external library or other source files, you want to organize these files in a way that makes building, integrating the sharing the MEX functions easy.
+Suppose you have several C++ MEX source files, each implementing its own MEX gateway and not depending on an external library or other source files, you want to organize these files in a way that makes building, integrating and sharing the MEX functions easy.
 Since the C++ source files need not be distributed to the toolbox users, we recommend placing them outside the `toolbox` folder.
 Create a folder named `cpp` under the repository root.
 Within this folder, create a subfolder called `mexfunctions` and place the single source MEX functions source code within this folder.

 To illustrate this organization, we will use the arithmetic repository as an example.
-For the demonstration purposes we will reimplement the internals of `add()` and `substruct()` using MEX functions.
+For demonstration purposes we will reimplement the internals of `add()` and `substruct()` using MEX functions.
 We have created two MEX source files: `addMex.cpp` and `substractMex.cpp`.
 The names of the C/C++ source files are chosen to match the  the MEX functions complied out of the source files.
 For example, on Windows platform, `addMex.cpp` would be complied to `addMex.mexw64` and `addMex` will be the name of the MEX function .
 Maintaining consistent file names (apart from the extension) makes it easy to associate each MEX function with its source code.
 Moreover, the "Mex" suffix in the MEX function file name clearly indicates that the function is a MEX function rather than a standard MATLAB function.

-The organization of the MEX source files for the arithmetic toolbox repository relative to the toolbox folder is shown below:
+The organization of the MEX source files for the arithmetic toolbox relative to the toolbox folder is shown below:

 ``` text
 arithmetic/